arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ## Git

 First of all, use git for version control.
-It is modern, works great and the majority of developers are either comfortable in using it or want to start using it.
+It is modern, works great and a majority of developers are either comfortable using it or want to start using it.

 ### Deployable master branch